 We started in 2017 with gathering some of Sweden’s experts, authorities and representatives of NGOs working with pollination to a series of workshops.
 There was full agreement to start a collaboration between the twenty representatives taking part.

-Now in spring 2019 we are arranging a Pollination Forum where stakeholders together develop a Manifesto for Pollination which can fuel the passage of a National Pollination Strategy in Sweden and other countries.
+In spring 2019 we arranged a Pollination Forum where stakeholders together created support to fuel the passage of a National Pollination Strategy in Sweden and other countries.

-In spring 2019 Pollinate Europe is starting a long-term collaboration with the business chain Plantagen, which is leading in garden supply in Norway, Sweden and Finland.
+In spring 2019 Pollinate Europe started a collaboration with the business chain Plantagen, which is leading in garden supply in Norway, Sweden and Finland.
 Through an instore campaign we will help their customers to choose the right plants, trees and seeds to support pollinating insects.

-We want the question of pollination to become as important and well known as climate change, clean seas or food waste, just to mention some other areas where people have gathered together to create attention on an urgent matter.
+We want the question of pollination to become as important and well known as climate change, plastic pollution or food waste, just to mention some other areas where people have gathered together to create attention on an urgent matter.

-Pollinate Sweden is during 2017–2019 funded by the National Apiculture Program in Sweden.
+Pollinate Sweden is funded by the National Apiculture Program in Sweden.